AtoraSuunva/sleetcord/readme.md

 Sleetcord aims to act more like a helpful "layer" between you and Discord structures, without trying to impose any kind of file structure "magic" or requirements

 > **NOTE:** ⚠️ Sleetcord is still currently a WIP, it's usable but might be missing features or have odd bugs or edge cases

-> ⚠️ While sleetcord is publically available, documentation is (and likely will always be) lacking.
+> ⚠️ While sleetcord is publicly available, documentation is (and likely will always be) lacking.
 You are free to use it and submit requests, but this is mainly for my own personal use.

 ## Usage